VG151 — Midterm 1: A Chronicle¶

 Exercise 2 was the only one in part B to require answers on paper or the README file, so the first thing I did was to classify the answer sheets based on where they wrote them.
 That night I graded everything on paper, but wasn't able to read all the README files.

 Menako, on the other hand, graded part A with blazing efficiency.
-What quickly grabbed our attention was how she should grade the AG question.
-After some discussion, we agreed upon this rubric:
+What

-• If you leave this question blank, you get full marks.
+is 16 (or any other number), you get zero points. - If you leave this question blank, you get full marks.

-• If you explain that G is not a hexadecimal digit, you get full marks plus a star (no points, but it's a token of prestige).
+is not a hexadecimal digit, you get full marks plus a star (no points, but it's a token of prestige).

 She finished her part that night.

-2022-10-27 23:00 or something, [undisclosed location]
+2022-10-27 23:00 or something, [undisclosed location]¶

 I need to come up with a way to grade the last question (what is 12) without going through the trouble to scan through all 10,239 characters (that's how long it is).
 And the solution?
 Checksum.

-I grep'd everyone's README.md for >10k-character long sequences of -_., piped them to md5sum, then sorted them.
+piped them to md5sum, then sorted them.
 The command is

 $ grep -hoE '[-_\.]{10000,}' FILE.md | md5sum